ryttge92/keycap_playground/README.md

 https://www.babelstone.co.uk/Unicode/whatisit.html
 Can be used to find what unicode is needed

-### keycap.py

-Responsible for converting the keycaps you defined in `gem_full.py` to commandline arguments for `keycap_playground.scad`

 ### keycap_playground.scad

-The OpenSCAD file that does all the heavy lifting, can be run by itself to open "the playground"
+The OpenSCAD library that does all the heavy lifting, can be run by itself to open "the playground"

 A video by the original creator on how it works can be found here.